Home

 Mellotrons used:

 Egg were a marvellously bonkers psych/prog/jazz-rock/whatever trio who coalesced from an earlier band, Uriel, including the legendary Steve Hillage (later of Gong, of course), whose only recordings were later released under the name Arzachel for contractural reasons.
-Egg took the guitarless route, with keyboardist Dave Stewart (NOT the Eurythmics one, as if you didn't know) providing the bulk of the chordal and melodic work, mostly in unfathomable time signatures, with strange lyrics, when anyone (OK, bassist 'Mont' Campbell) actually bothered to sing at all.
+Egg took the guitarless route, keyboardist 'good' Dave Stewart (as against the 'evil' Eurythmics one) providing the bulk of the chordal and melodic work, mostly in unfathomable time signatures with strange lyrics, when anyone (essentially bassist 'Mont' Campbell) actually bothered to sing at all.

-Later that same year, the mischievously-named and frequently-mispronounced The Polite Force (ho ho) appeared, featuring rather more heavily than on their debut that 'Canterbury organ sound', also heard on various Caravan albums.
+Later that same year, the mischievously-named The Polite Force (ho ho) appeared, featuring rather more heavily than on their debut that 'Canterbury organ sound', also heard on various Caravan albums.
 The material is the equal of that on their debut, although it's probably slightly less eccentric, with no obvious classical adaptations this time.
-Again, 'Tron on one track, which is...
+Again, Mellotron on one track, which is...
 Boilk.
-For some reason, the band elected to use the same title for another improvised piece, this time nine minutes long as against the one or so of their first attempt, and it's easily the most 'difficult' piece on the album, consisting largely of strange noises and studio experimentation, including some mangled 'Tron strings near the beginning.
+For some reason, the band elected to use the same title for another improvised piece, this time nine minutes long as against the one or so of their first attempt, easily the most 'difficult' piece on the album, consisting largely of strange noises and studio experimentation, including some mangled Mellotron strings near the beginning.

-After they split in '72, Stewart went off to form the 'Canterbury supergroup' Hatfield & the North, although Egg reformed for a one-off release in 74, The Civil Surface (ho ho again), although it's 'Tron-free.
-You're probably better off sticking to their two 'proper' albums, I suspect, both of which are more than worth a listen, though not especially for their Mellotron work.
+After they split in '72, Stewart went off to form the 'Canterbury supergroup' Hatfield & the North, although Egg reformed for a one-off release in 74, the Mellotron-free The Civil Surface (ho ho again).
+You're better off sticking to their two 'proper' albums, both of which are more than worth a listen, if not especially for their Mellotron work.

 See: Hatfield & the North